Modern Architectural Design of Emory University Few and Evans Halls, United States by Ayers Saint Gross

 Here are the pictures of modern architecture of Emory University Few and Evans Halls, United States by Ayers Gross.

 Located in Atlanta, United States, Emory University has been a champion of sustainable design practices for decades.
-And the Emory University Few and Evans Halls by Ayers Saint Gross architects is also freshman dorms that designed to teach residents about sustainable living.
+And the Emory University Few and Evans Halls by is also freshman dorms that designed to teach residents about sustainable living.
 This architectural design is on that truly takes green to heart, from the selection of a sustainable site to incorporating features that reduce water and energy consumption and atmospheric impact.
 Emory University’s Few and Evans Halls consist of 293 beds inside resident hall unit types and community sizes.
 They have been designed to house communities in traditional double units and a few single units, each with one Resident Advisor and two Sophmore Advisors per floor.
 Each community is comprised of two ‘clusters’ with their own study lounge located at each end of the corridor and a common floor lounge located in the middle.

 the Decoration of Interior Design lounge of Emory University Few and Evans Halls